Summer is just around the corner, which means barbecues, ice cream, and what’s arguably the best part of the summer season—vacation.

 But what if you don’t have any friends or family to watch your dog—or all your friends and family are with you on your vacation?
 In that case, it’s time to move on to option #3.

 Option #3: Hire a dog sitter

 One of the best options for what to do with your dog while you’re on vacation?
-Hire a pet sitter, of course!
+Hire a house sitter or pet sitter, of course!